 Our deer density estimates were highly variable from site to site.
-At Quabbin, deer density estimates were very low for Prescott and much higher for Petersham.
+At Quabbin, deer density estimates from previous years were very low for Prescott and much higher for Petersham.
+This year, densities in New Salem and Hardwick were within the range where hunting and regeneration are compatible.
 This information will be useful when making year to year management decisions on antlerless permit allocation.
-Density estimates for Wachusett were also very different, but the differences were likely attributed to current management practices.
-Estimates in areas where hunting has traditionally occurred were well below the accepted limit of 20 deer/mi2 that is needed for adequate tree regeneration and growth.
-In areas where hunting is currently not allowed and has been historically absent, deer densities were much higher.
-Deer densities sustained at levels above 20 deer/mi2 can lead to concerns about forest regeneration and tree species composition.
+Estimates in areas where hunting has traditionally occurred were well below the accepted limit of 20 deer/mi that is needed for adequate tree regeneration and growth.
+In areas where hunting is currently not allowed or only recently began, deer densities were much higher.
+Deer densities sustained at levels above 20 deer/mi can lead to concerns about forest regeneration and tree species composition.

-Our moose density estimates were much higher than reported elsewhere.
-Reported moose densities in Maine ranged from 0.8-3.4 moose/mi2 and densities in New Hampshire were estimated at 3 moose/mi2 (Morris 1999).
-In Alaska, densities estimated from aerial surveys ranged from 0.19-0.31 moose/mi2 (Lawler et al. 2006).
-Our estimates were 2 to 8 times higher than those reported from New Hampshire.
+Our moose density estimates were much higher in most study areas than reported elsewhere.
+Reported moose densities in Maine ranged from 0.8-3.4 moose/mi and densities in New Hampshire were estimated at 3 moose/mi (Morris 1999).
+In Alaska, densities estimated from aerial surveys ranged from 0.19-0.31 moose/mi (Lawler et al. 2006).
+Some of our estimates were 2 to 8 times higher than those reported from New Hampshire.
 However, estimates in these other states were determined using aerial surveys and may not be comparable to our technique.
 Continued monitoring of moose populations on Division lands should provide useful information as the state continues to discuss moose management.